 Importing Contacts in Batches

-- 1. Touch the Home key > E. - 2.
-Touch > Import/Export > Import from storage. - 3.
+. - Touch > Import/Export > Import from storage. - 3.
 Select an account in which to save the contacts. - 4.
 If prompted, choose to import one, multiple, or all vCard files. - 5.
 If prompted, touch OK.

 Sending a Message